-The BW company changed its name to Fairmont Holdings Inc. in 2000.
+In 2000, the BW company changed its name to Fairmont Holdings Inc..
 A year later, it changed its name again to Suntrust Home Developers Inc. (Stock Code: SUN) to supposedly reflect a change in the company’s line of business from a holdings firm to real estate development.

-As of March 2009, major shareholders of Suntrust Home include Megaworld Properties and Holdings Inc., Hong-Kong based investment firm Emerging Market Assets Limited, Megaworld Corp., and Stanley Ho.
+At present, major shareholders of Suntrust Home Developers Inc. include Megaworld Properties and Holdings Inc., Hong-Kong based investment firm Emerging Market Assets Limited, Megaworld Corp., and Stanley Ho.

 SUN does not offer any product or service but through its wholly-owned subsidiary, First Oceanic Property Management, Inc. (FOPMI), it is engaged in property management of residential and office buildings and private estates.

 FOPMI, meanwhile, also has a wholly-owned subsidiary called CityLink Coach Services, Inc., which is engaged in overland transport, carriage, moving or haulage of passengers, fares, customers and commuters as well as freight, cargo, articles, items, parcels, commodities, goods or merchandise by means of coaches, buses, coasters, jeeps, cars and other similar means of transport.

 5 thoughts on “The “BW Resources” stock manipulation scandal”